Aridhia-Open-Source/shiny-demo-table-statistics/README.md

 # Table Statistics

-This RShiny mini-app allows you to quickly visualize a dataset structure (columns, type, missing values...) and a selection of summary statistics.
+This R web app allows you to quickly visualize a dataset structure (columns, type, missing values...) and a selection of summary statistics.
 For each variable within the dataset, you can view statistics according to the type:

 - Polynominal Variables: Least and Most prevalent categories and all the unique values
 - Integers: Minimum and maximum values and the average